MoneyLion/bitrise-step-aws-secrets-manager/README.md

   1. Create `.bitrise.secrets.yml` from the [sample](./.bitrise.secrets.sample.yml).
 Populate the necessary values.

+  1. In [bitrise.yml](./bitrise.yml), under the step titled "Step Test", specify the list of secrets that you want to fetch.
+Update as well the subsequent script step that echoes the secrets, referencing the environment variables that you use.

   1. Run `bitrise run test` to test the Bitrise step.

 ### Publishing